-plied by four ministers from the the various church buildings.

-tial little church in which the place for religious worship. congregation now worships, was But Rev. Gaither realized erected.
-He donned his overalls more was at stake than a few churchmen and the men of the the money - something like
+a total salary of \$19.35. plied by four ministers from the the various church buildings.
+First Presbyterian Church of None of the churches had any joined the Southern Church and tial little church in which the place for religious worship. congregation now worships, was But Rev. Gaither realized erected.
+He donned his overalls more was at stake than a few and worked side by side with his hundred dollars and very quietly churchmen and the men of the the money - something like community until all was finish- \$1500.00-was raised (probably

-1949 to June 1951, the church the Board of Church Erection vas under the care of Rev. Wilson Keenan and Rev. John E. Gaither, and three ministerial assisted by some of the ruling elders from the Arkadelphia Church.
+1949 to June 1951, the church the Board of Church Erection was under the care of Rev. Wilson Keenan and Rev. John E. Gaither, and three ministerial students from Austin Seminary, assisted by some of the ruling elders from the Arkadelphia